WallStreetMojo

 • Sometimes, there can be huge costs involved in this, which can be a costly arena for the company’s management.

-• The design costs also play a major role, which can affect the financial health of the company.
+• The design costs also play a major role, which can affect the company's financial health.

 Conclusion

-Construction work in progress is an account that measures everything about the costs, expenses, etc. when the construction is still on, i.e., the construction is still not completed, and the service is not put to use.
-This account helps the management to predetermine many costs and future billings so that it can plan all its expenses.
+Construction work in progress is an account that measures everything about the costs, expenses, etc., when the construction is still on, i.e., the construction is still not completed, and the service is not put to use.
+This account helps the management to predetermine many costs and future billings to plan all its expenses.

 Recommended Articles